swc2124/spinbin/README.md

 --------------------
 Welcome to `spinbin`
 --------------------
-Welcome to `spinbin`, a Python package for fast 2 dimensional data binning using `cython` and `numpy`.
+Welcome to `spinbin`, a Python package for fast multiprocessing 2 and 3 dimensional data binning using `cython` and `numpy`.
+This package supports my `skysurvey` package and is an expanded version of the included `c_functions` extension module within `skysurvey`.

 Provides: